Who We Are

 Mission, Vision, and Values

-Mission Professional Engineers and Geoscientists Newfoundland and Labrador (PEGNL) exists for the protection of the public interest with regard to the practice of engineering and geoscience in accordance with the Engineers and Geoscientists Act, 2008 (the Act) but not limited to the Act, at a cost that demonstrates good stewardship of membership resources.
+Mission Professional Engineers and Geoscientists Newfoundland and Labrador (PEGNL) exists for the protection of the public interest with regard to the practices of engineering and geoscience in a manner worth the resources expended.

 Vision Competent and ethical engineers and geoscientists safeguarding a better future for the people, environment and economy of Newfoundland and Labrador.